 Day 1 Post-op

-After surgery, you will be very groggy from the anesthesia.
-You may feel fatigued, your face will be bandaged tightly with gauze, and one to two drains will be placed to facilitate drainage.
-You may be given pain medication, antibiotics, and other medications as needed.
-Make sure you take them as directed by your surgeon.
+After surgery, you will feel very groggy from the anesthesia.
+You may feel fatigued, your face will be bandaged tightly with gauze, and your surgeon will place one to two drains to help with fluid buildup.
+Make sure you take your prescribed pain medication and antibiotics exactly as directed.
+You must have a responsible driver take you home, set up your recovery space, and stay with you overnight.

 Day 2 Post-op